 Four intriguing seasons with lots of plot twists along the way.

-Final Thoughts on 8 Edge-of-Your-Seat TV Shows to Watch Now on Amazon Prime
+Final Thoughts on 8 Smart TV Shows To Watch on Amazon Prime

-If you are looking for the same, give one or more of these shows a try.
+If you are looking for some intelligence on tv, give one or more of these dramas a try.
 And do sign up for the Amazon Prime Video trial so you can stream them for free!